Best Scope for 338 Lapua – The Top 4 Optics in 2025

 The .338 Lapua Magnum, often shortened to .338 Lapua, is a very powerful long-range cartridge.
-It’s capable of bringing down big game like elk and grizzly, and it’s a favorite of African big game hunters.
+It’s capable of bringing down big game like elk and moose, and it’s a favorite of many Americans.

 It’s also a popular long-range target shooting round.
 You can hit a dinner plate at 1,000 yards, provided you’ve got a good enough rifle.